Parents Television and Media Council: Viewpoints

 On its website, PTC states that its mission is to "promote and restore responsibility and decency to the entertainment industry in answer to America's demand for positive, family-oriented television programming."
 The PTC believes that the entertainment industry—not only television but also music, movies, and video games as well—and its sponsors share responsibility with parents for children's television viewing habits.
 It therefore believes that television is harming children through a perceived "gratuitous" amount of sex, violence, and profanity.
 Its activism has influenced the removal of potentially objectionable content from certain shows, such as the fourth season of the popular CBS crime drama CSI: Crime Scene Investigation.
 Increased government regulation of broadcasting is another viewpoint supported by PTC.
-PTC considers itself nonpartisan; others have considered the PTC to be bipartisan or socially conservative.
-Robyn Blumner of the St. Petersburg Times called the PTC "the Gladys Kravitz of public advocacy" in a column of hers and believed the PTC supported a federal policy on broadcast decency she called "Big Nanny run amok".
+PTC considers itself nonpartisan; others have considered the PTC to be socially conservative.
+Robyn Blumner of the St. Petersburg Times called the PTC "the Gladys Kravitz of public advocacy" and believed the PTC supported a federal policy on broadcast decency she called "Big Nanny run amok".